MinecraftPublisher/kilo/README.md

 Kilo
 ===

+This fork only adds support for alternate display buffers.
+Find the original repo [here](https://github.com/antirez/kilo).

 Kilo is a small text editor in less than 1K lines of code (counted with cloc).

 A screencast is available here: https://asciinema.org/a/90r2i9bq8po03nazhqtsifksb